travis-ci/docs-travis-ci-com/user/notifications.md

 ```
 {: data-file=".travis.yml"}

-If the event behavior is identical, it is more convenient to put the notification targets in a single place,
+Note that, if the event behavior is identical, it is more convenient to put the notification targets in a single place,
-though it is not necessary.
+if the notifier supports such a configuration.
 For example, the following three configurations are functionally equivalent.

 ```yaml